Community Service Programs

 Office of Undergraduate Research

 The Office of Undergraduate Research is available to help students pursue their own research interests.
 Aside from the Magellan Scholarship and Mini-Grant awards, the Office of Undergraduate Research also assists the Capstone Scholars Program provide the Capstone-exclusive Magellan Apprentice grant for up to $1,000.
 This grant can be used for salary or supplies.
 Click here for more information.

 Your residence hall is more than a place to sleep.
 University Housing at the University of South Carolina has implemented many programs to enhance your academic and personal development during college.
 Resident mentors (RMs), upperclass students who live in the residence halls, assist residents daily on their transitions to college life.
-First and Second-year Capstone Scholars have preferred housing in Capstone House, a suite-style living community in the north area of campus.
+Capstone Scholars live in Capstone and Columbia Hall, suite-style residence halls in the north area of campus.

 For more information about University Housing’s living and learning initiatives, please visit:www.housing.sc.edu

 All Capstone Scholars are required to take a Capstone Scholar section of University 101, South Carolina ’s nationally acclaimed nationally and internationally renowned first-year seminar course dedicated to helping new students succeed.
 Students may choose a general Capstone Scholars U101 course or other Capstone Scholars U101 section related to their academic interest (Arts and Sciences, Business, Education, Pre-Med, Nursing, Exercise Science, and Pre-Law).